 - Keeping abreast of legislation & ballot measures that are consistent with the committee’s scope of advocacy

 - Preparing update reports and letters for Committee Chair

 - Preparing Committee Agenda

-- Distributing supporting documents or web links
+- Collecting and distributing supporting documents or web links

 - Report on bill content at meetings.
 Flag bills on which committee took position if bill is subsequently amended.

 - Liaison with local office of the Marin Assembly member and Senator and League of California Cities rep